derek1909/vwm_rnn/README.md

 # vwm_rnn

-Biologically plausible rnn for visual working memory tasks.
-This is my master project.
+A biologically plausible recurrent neural network (RNN) for simulating human visual working memory (VWM).
+This project was developed as part of my MEng dissertation at the University of Cambridge (2024–2025).